Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

-The **SA** package may already be installed, as in BEAST 2.7 it is often installed by default.
+The **SA** package may already be installed.
 Otherwise, install it by doing the following.

 > Install the **SA** package by selecting it and clicking the **Install/Upgrade** button ([Figure 2](#packageSA)).
 >